jakemason/abbrv/README.md

 ## FAQ

+### 1. I run abbrv.exe and nothing happens!
+What gives?

+As of version 1.3, `abbrv` opens minimized to the system tray by default.
+You can click it's system tray icon to open the window for editing.

-### 1. How do I prevent abbreviations from activating when I don't want them to?
+### 2. How do I prevent abbreviations from activating when I don't want them to?

 I suggest starting all of your abbreviations with a unique prefix that you are unlikely to type by mistake.
 For example, I use ';;' as a prefix to all of my abbreviations like so: ';;phone' or ';;apikey'.

-### 2. Are there any universally useful expansions?
+### 3. Are there any universally useful expansions?

 These vary widely, but common language shorthands which you can't use in a professional setting are good candidates: